 Analyst: Oliver Campbell

-- software development, hardware components, consumer electronics, automotive and apparel/footware - in Shenzhen/Dongguan.
+We spent the last 2 days visiting factories across a range of industries - software development, hardware components, consumer electronics, automotive and apparel/footware - in Shenzhen/Dongguan.
 Unsurprisingly margin-pressure from wage increases dominated the conversation.

-factory managers’ pragmatism about perceived headwinds.
+Rather more surprising was factory managers’ pragmatism about perceived headwinds.
 Having spent the past 5 years working through ongoing wage hikes, currency appreciation, demand volatility and raw material inflation, managers did not appear particularly concerned about the outlook for 2H10.

 Average manufacturing wage growth in China (YoY %)